-Compliance with Law
+Compliance with Laws

 It is C.H.
 Robinson's policy to comply with the local, state, and federal constitutions of the countries in which we are conducting business and all applicable laws.
-More specific details on local, state and federal laws can be found in your region's Employee Handbook.
 Any Company employee should contact the Legal Department for any questions about compliance with laws or this policy.